OSTrails/FDP-Tools/README.md

-# FDP-Tools
+# FDP-Index-Proxy
-A variety of pre-packaged queries to avoid having to send SPARQL to the FDP
+A proxy to allow the FAIR Data Point index to consume normal DCAT records